 We already do all that stuff.
 Our child still can’t go to sleep without us and wakes up at night!

 - Bedtime fading: This strategy involves temporarily moving your child’s bedtime later while teaching him to fall asleep on his own.
+This can help use your child’s natural sleep drive to make falling asleep easier.
 Usually I recommend moving the bedtime later by 30-60 minutes depending on prior experience.
 For example, if the family has previously tried to put their son down and he cried for 45 minutes before they gave up, I will move the bedtime 45 minutes later or more.
 There is evidence that removing the child from bed if they do not fall asleep after 15-20 minutes then putting them to bed again a few minutes later (a “response cost”) is effective but I think that it is generally too complicated.
-Once your child can fall asleep within 15 minutes, you can move the bedtime later by 15 minutes every two days until you reach the desired bedtime.
+Once your child can fall asleep within 15 minutes, you can move the bedtime earlier by 15 minutes every two days until you reach the desired bedtime (usually between 7:30-8:30 PM is best).
 It’s important to avoid letting your child sleep in in the morning or falling asleep in the late afternoon in the stroller or the car, as they will be less tired at bedtime.
+This is one “gentle” sleep training method.

 - The “cry it out” approach: The behavioral term for ignoring an undesirable behavior is “extinction”; obviously most parents don’t love the term.
 There are two ways to do this.
 Unmodified extinction involves putting your child down at the appointed hour, closing the door, and letting things play out.
 Many people struggle with this quite a bit.
-Graduated extinction is the method popularized by Dr. Ferber, where you check on your child at set intervals (e.g. 1 minute, 2 minutes, 3 minutes, then every five minutes until they fall asleep).
+Graduated extinction (also known as the Ferber method), is where you check on your child at set intervals (e.g. 1 minute, 2 minutes, 3 minutes, then every five minutes until they fall asleep).
 When you check, the interaction should be very brief and without physical contact.
 Dr. Mindell recommends the script, “It’s night night time.
 I love you.
 I’ll see you in the morning”.
 This method is very effective but can be challenging to carry out.
 Some children may vomit.
 If this occurs, I recommend going in, cleaning up the child and bed, and leaving.
 It feels horrible, but you don’t want to reinforce vomiting as a tool to get what you want.
 Trust me.
+With time and experience, I’ve come to believe that this is pretty difficult to implement in children who have moved from a crib to a bed.

 - Nursing moms should try to avoid having nursing be the final activity prior to sleep onset.
 Ideally, the other parent should put the child to bed.